-The scope during the reporting period covered a gross floor area of 136.94m2
+The scope during the reporting period covered a gross floor area of 136.94m2.

 The Group continues to operate at minimal spend and targets a net decrease in emissions prior to the commencement of any future developmental activities.
+Due to the very low emissions of the Group based on current activities, actual emissions are not currently measured or quantified.
+Emissions will be measured once development activities have commenced.

 During the reporting period, no material hazardous or non-hazardous waste was generated as our operations are office based in nature.
-Waste generated comprised printer toner cartridges, batteries and obsolete computer and printing equipment.
+Waste generated comprises printer toner cartridges, batteries and obsolete computer and printing equipment.
 These were properly disposed of and recycled.
 Non-hazardous waste such as general domestic refuse and printing paper from office operations were considered minimal.